-When comparing Aqua Mail vs K-9, the Slant community recommends K-9 for most people.
-In the question“What are the best Gmail clients for Android?”
-K-9 is ranked 8th while Aqua Mail is ranked 10th.
-The most important reason people chose K-9 is:
+When comparing Aqua Mail vs K-9, the Slant community recommends Aqua Mail for most people.
+In the question“What are the best e-mail clients for Android? ” Aqua Mail is ranked 3rd while K-9 is ranked 8th.
+The most important reason people chose Aqua Mail is:

 Ranked in these QuestionsQuestion Ranking

 Pro Top rated for keeping you info private

 Has been rated well on AndroidForumsl.

 Tasker is an automation app.
 Aqua Mail's Tasker integration allows changing settings, triggering message based events and running mail checks based on criteria like time of day, location, timer, connection type, etc.

 Pro Integrates with cloud storage services for backup and restore

 It's possible to backup the app along with account settings via services like Dropbox, OneDrive, Box.com, Google Drive.

 K-9 is available for free and licensed under the Apache License version 2.0 with source code available here.

 Pro Complete PGP encryption